knobs-dials/duppy/README.md

 duppy
 ================

-Duplicate file detection by incrementally checking blocks of content, and only within file sets with the same size.
+Duplicate file detection that checks blocks of content at a time.
+Motivated by the observation that unique files are usually unique in the first few dozen KB, so duplicate detection is often largely IO-bound.

-Motivated by the observation that duplicate detection is largely IO-bound, and that unique files are usually unique in the first few dozen KB.
+...also only checks within file sets with the same size, to avoid including files that can't be exact content duplicates.

-If you have a lot of large mostly-unique files, we avoids reading most data.
+So if you have a lot of large mostly-unique files, we avoid reading most data.

-But on small-enough files we save nothing, particularly on platter drives as that becomes seek-bound.
+That said, on a huge set of small-enough files we save little, and on platter drives there's a point that it becomes seek-bound instead.

 Options